NOAA-HES-Capstone/icedyno/GH-cheatsheet.md

 # `git checkout <branch-name>` to go to different branch
 ```

-## Checking if your username and email are correct in your local git
+## Check username and email in your local git

 This is an optional step but might be nice to have.
+This is a one-time thing
+to do.
 Run the following:

 ```bash
 git config user.name